 Concurrent applications to other funding bodies

-Applicants can apply for funding for the same research proposal from other funding bodies concurrently with Diabetes UK applications but Diabetes UK must be informed of this at the time of application to Diabetes UK, where possible, or at the point of application to another funding body.
+Applicants can apply for funding for the same research proposal from other funding bodies concurrently but Diabetes UK must be informed of this at the time of application, where possible, or at the point of application to another funding body.